 Figure 2.
-Emissions distribution showing the percentage of the fleet in a given emission category (black bars) and the percentage of the total emissions contributed by the given category (hatched bars).
+Emissions distribution showing the percentage of the fleet in a given emissions category (black bars) and the percentage of the total emissions contributed by the given category (shaded bars).

 Figure 3.
 Mean vehicle emissions illustrated as a function of model year.
-HC data have been offset adjusted as described in the text.
+HC data has been offset adjusted as described in the text.